 Unlike God.App that is a survival game with godhood on the line, Chainsaw Man is more aligned with your standard shounen battler where an agency dispatches agents to fights devils that threaten humanity.

-However, what these two series have in common, aside from acknowledging the shitty bits of humanity frequently, is that in order to use powers for most individuals, they need to pay a price, not unlike Goro’s Fool’s Sutra.
+However, what these two series have in common, aside from acknowledging the terrible bits of humanity frequently, is that in order to use powers for most individuals, they need to pay a price, not unlike Goro’s Fool’s Sutra.

 In Chainsaw Man, the price is less karma-based, and more physical.
 Some lose body parts, some lose lifespan, and the bigger price you pay, the more power you get.